-A continuation of Internship I. Candidates will participate in seminars as the capstone proposal is developed and the design team assembled.
-Final approval of the capstone project is required at the conclusion of EDU 7400- Internship II as a prerequisite for enrolling in the capstone experience.
+A continuation of Internship I. Candidates will participate in seminars as the dissertation proposal is developed and the design team assembled.
+Final approval of the dissertation project is required at the conclusion of EDU 7400 - Internship II as a prerequisite for enrolling in the dissertation experience.
 Summer/Fall, Year 3/4.
 150 Hours Required.
-Pre-requisite: EDU 7300.
+Prerequisite: EDU 7300.
 Graded Credit/No Credit.
 Three credits.